 The WECOOP project aims to enhance environment, climate change and water policies in Central Asia through approximation to EU standards and to promote green investments in relevant sectors with the aim of contributing to measurable reductions in man-made pollution, including CO2 emissions.

 The project activities will include support to the EU-Central Asia Platform for Environment and Water Cooperation (the Platform) and the EU-Central Asia Working Group on Environment and Climate Change (the WGECC).
 The latter includes representatives of the European Commission’s Directorates General for Environment and Climate Action.
-From February 2020 to spring 2021, the WGECC is chaired by the European Union and Italian Ministry for the Environment, Land and Sea.

 EU–CA Platform for Environment and Water Cooperation